manics/burgertunes/README.md

 https://burgertunesapp.maaa101.repl.co/ (@maaa101)<br>

 <br>
-If you want your own burgertunes instance to be featured here, create a GitHub issue and let me know!
+If you want your own burgertunes instance to be displayed here, create a GitHub issue and let me know!

 <h2>✔️ Features</h2>
 - No ads <br>